-We have developed five tests for COVID-19.
-We have three molecular tests that help detect an active infection of COVID-19 and two serology tests that help detect antibodies.
+We have developed six tests for COVID-19.
+We have three molecular tests and one antigen test that help detect an active infection of COVID-19, as well as two serology tests that help detect antibodies.
 Our first molecular test is used on our lab-based molecular instrument, m2000.
 Many of these instruments are already located in hospital and academic medical center labs where patients go for care.
-For more information on m2000, check out this article: https://www.abbott.com/corpnewsroom/product-and-innovation/abbott-launches-novel-coronavirus-test.html
+For more information on m2000, check out this article: https://abbo.tt/2U1WMiU

-Our rapid, molecular point-of-care test detects COVID-19 in as little as 5 minutes, with negative results in 13 minutes.
-This test is used on our ID NOW platform.
-For more information on ID NOW check out this article: https://www.abbott.com/corpnewsroom/product-and-innovation/detect-covid-19-in-as-little-as-5-minutes.html
+Our rapid, molecular point-of-care test detects COVID-19 in 13 minutes or less.
+This test is used on our ID NOW instrument.
+For more information on ID NOW check out this article: https://abbo.tt/2UT36cN

 Our two lab-based serology blood tests are used for the detection of the antibody, IgG, that identifies if a person has been previously exposed to the virus that causes COVID-19.
 The tests are available on our ARCHITECT and Alinity i systems.